 In 2015, the District partnered with Ohio Mills Corp. to provide a clothing bin that would accept residents used clothing for recycling.
 The clothing bin is stationed at the Reuse Center.
+This service was discontinued in 2018 due to vendor issues.

-In 2017, The Reuse Center brought in approximately 163 tons of reusable items.
-This is up from the 157 tons of reusable items in 2016.
+In 2018, The Reuse Center brought in approximately 145 tons (289,425 lbs.) of reusable items.
+This is down from the 163 tons of reusable items in 2017.
 Furniture, housewares, office equipment and building supplies are the most frequently reused items.

-Little Red Schoolhouse Too
+Little Red Schoolhouse Too (Landfill)

 The new building added in 2003 to the landfill also houses the Little Red School House Too (LRSH,Too), an extension of the original LRSH located at the Recycling Center.
 While the original LRSH had classroom supplies, the new center would make available furniture and other durables to teachers, also at no charge.
 The reused items are either donated by the general public or garnered through NAEIR (National Assoc. for the Enhancement of Industrial Resources), a not-for-profit organization that supplies scratch and dent or unused material to other not-for-profit entities at shipping cost only.
 The grand opening took place in January 2003 with several businesses and local dignitaries in attendance.
-The operating hours of the LRSH Too were changed toward the end of 2009 to better meet the needs of teachers.
-The new hours of operation include the 1st and 3rd Saturday of every month from 8am-10am.
+The operating hours of the LRSH Too were changed toward the end of 2018 to better meet the needs of teachers, offering 4 dates in 2019 from 9 am to 11 am and by appointment.